aymanehachcham/Conversational-API/README.md

 # Conversational API
 ![schema](images/schema.png)

-A django based REST API for serving ASR & TTS systems relating to Peer app
+A django based REST API for serving ASR & TTS systems relating to Conversational Nvidia Neural Modules
 * This is the first version relased.
 * A later version implementing TorchServe will be soon pushed.